OGGM/oggm/docs/practicalities.rst

 Installation
 ~~~~~~~~~~~~

-The installation procedure explained in :ref:`installing.oggm` should also
+The installation procedure explained in :doc:`installing-oggm` should also
 work in cluster environments.
 If you don't have admin rights,
 installing with conda in your ``$HOME`` probably is the easiest option.
 Once OGGM is installed, you can use your scripts (like the ones provided in the
-:ref:`tutorials`).
+`tutorials <https://oggm.org/tutorials>`_).
 But you probably want to check if the tests pass and our
 `Data storage`_ section below first!